ccollicutt/ccollicutt.github.io/_posts/2022-12-22-jenkins-kubernetes-plugin-agent.md

     kubernetes.io/service-account.name: "jenkins-admin"
 ```

-Get the token that was created and decode it from base64.
+Get the token from the secret that was created and decode it from base64.
 It will be used to configure the Kubernetes cloud in Jenkins as a "secret text" credential type.

 ## Add a Kubernetes "cloud"

 Go to "Dashboard -> Manage Jenkins -> Configure Clouds" and add a new Kubernetes cloud.

 ![Jenkins Kubernetes plugin install](/img/jenkins-k8s-plugin2.jpg)